Amen712/Logos_meditation/meditate-replay.md

 ### requirements

-1. not boring
+1. not boring to our targeted audience (polish our chruch presentation)
 2. website getting more attraction during and after covid
 3. lean process, not too fancy
+4. it is a mission now to serve God over internet

 ### recommendation

-1. ui/ux driven - figma powered
+1. ui/ux driven - figma to be the platform to communicate with Church elders and leaders acting as blueprint;
 2. devops CI/CD support
-3. membership
+3. membership to decouple role from individuals
 4. analytics - google analytics
+5. operations is important for contents

 ### skillset

-1. ui/ux design - jim xiao (0.5), nie jingyao, zhao ting
+1. ui/ux design - jim xiao (0.5), nie jingyao, zhao ting,
 2. implementation
 3. contents (PGC / UGC)
 4. experience manager